CPPE-5: Medical Personal Protective Equipment Dataset: Appendix Overview

 \section{Appendix Overview}

-In the appendix, we provide some more sample images in Appendix \ref{appendix:sample-images} and compare the model complexities for each of the models we presented in the Sect. \ref{Experimental Results} with their performance on the CPPE-5 dataset in Appendix \ref{appendix:Comparing model complexities}.
+In the appendix, we provide the implementation details for our experiments in Appendix \ref{Implementation Details}, some more sample images in Appendix \ref{appendix:sample-images} and compare the model complexities for each of the models we presented in the Sect. \ref{Experimental Results} with their performance on the CPPE-5 dataset in Appendix \ref{appendix:Comparing model complexities}.